fivexl/website/content/case-studies/wings-case-study/index.md

 {{< case_study/solution heading="Solution" >}}
 {{< case_study/column >}}
+The project was carried out in several stages.<br/> **Foundation:**<br/>
+To prevent future issues with lost access to AWS and to centrally manage and govern the AWS environment during growth and scaling, FivexL established an AWS organization.
+This foundational step is crucial for ensuring the safety and stable evolution of the product.
+AWS Organization was configured according to best practices, and security measures like AWS CloudTrail and GuardDuty were set up.
+To foster efficiency and transparency, FivexL set up daily sync/demo/backlog review calls and Kanban board for tasks tracking.

 This text will be changed.
 Qameta received Allure TestOps Cloud – an architected solution based on the on-prem Allure TestOps software – in time.
 To minimize in-house development, therefore, further maintenance, FivexL used as many ready-to-use components and managed services as possible.
 Artem Eroshenko said: “By developing infrastructure, FivexL allowed us to focus on our core business: product development, hypothesis testing, feedback collection from real users, and roadmap generation.”
 FivexL engaged in the project two of its AWS Solutions Architects.
 Firstly, Ivan Razzhivin built an MVP and Serverless API that allowed it to launch environments with a single click.
 To create and control specific client resources in a cloud provider from the EKS cluster, Crossplane (dynamic resources controller) and ArgoCD were used.
 As a result, Allure TestOps evolved from Kubernetes helm charts to a cloud-based SaaS offering.
 After Stage 1, Qameta released a Beta-version to test it on real users.